ProGov 21 Housing Roadmap

 - Current Reforms & Tools to Fight for Them

-California is currently a hotbed of housing reform.
+To maximize the benefits of housing, housing must be planned and built together with transportation, recreational opportunities, access to high-quality food, and sources of employment.
+California is currently a hotbed of housing and transportation reform.
 In Los Angeles, Ballot Initiative JJJ passed in 2016, establishing that all developments of 10 or more housing units that required zoning adjustments had to have a certain percentage of affordable housing units or pay into a fund devoted to affordable housing development and enforcement of rent regulation.
 Developers were also required to replace any existing affordable housing units lost as a result of construction, either by building units on-site, at another location, or by paying into the city fund for affordable housing development.
 Initiative JJJ also sought to overlay affordable housing and access to transportation by allowing developers to build more densely (and hence more profitably) near existing transit hubs.
-Lastly, Initiative JJJ also mandated fair wages for workers and required a good-faith effort to hire 30% local workers including 10% transitional workers who face barriers to employment.
-See the ProGov21 Policy Roadmap on Anchor Institutions and Employment for more on local employment mandates and building high-road capitalism.
+Lastly, Initiative JJJ also mandated fair wages for workers and required a good-faith effort to hire 30% local workers including 10% transitional workers who face barriers to quality employment.

 - Allies, Comrades, and Helpers: